 Happy children

-One way of solving the shortage problem is the promotion of primary school teachers to the secondary level.
-The other way is the recruitment of unemployed managers, brokers, shop owners, and white-collar workers who were fired during the sanfan campaign.
-Many of them had graduated junior high school and were teacher candidates for primary and secondary schools, despite their backgrounds.The other group of recruited teachers are former staff members and officials who came from the abolished Regional party and state organs.
+One way of solving the shortage problem was the promotion of primary school teachers to the secondary level.
+The other way was the recruitment of unemployed managers, brokers, shop owners, and white-collar workers who were fired during the sanfan campaign.
+Many of them had graduated junior high school and were teacher candidates for primary and secondary schools, despite their backgrounds.The other group of recruited teachers were former staff members and officials who came from the abolished Regional party and state organs.
 Those new teachers were mostly not highly qualified and had often health problems.

 Enrollment...